jelitter/jauc/docs/user-stories.md

 - As an admin, I want to create other Administrator accounts so I can have other people working at the same time

-- As an admin, I want to see my schedule so I can manage my work shift and breaks

 - As an admin, I want to see any incoming booking so I can accept or deny it

 - As an admin, I want to see the customer pickup location so I can assign the closest vehicle